Finished the quirky And Yet the Town Moves anime and now you’re wondering where to pick up the

 - Start from Chapter 1: This is the single most important takeaway.
 Due to the anime’s non-linear, selective adaptation, starting from the beginning is the only way to get the full story without missing crucial context, character development, and entire plotlines.

-- The Story is Non-Chronological: The manga’s unique episodic and out-of-order narrative is a core feature, not a flaw.
-The anime rearranges events even further, making a simple continuation point impossible.
+manga ‘s unique episodic and out-of-order narrative is a core feature, not a flaw.
+The anime rearranges events even further, making a simple continuation point impossible. - The

-- The Manga is Complete: The And Yet the Town Moves manga finished in 2016 with 16 volumes and 129 chapters plus an epilogue, so you can read the entire, finished story.
+Manga is Complete: The And Yet the Town Movesmanga finished in 2016 with 16 volumes and 129 chapters plus an epilogue, so you can read the entire, finished story. - No Season 2 Is Coming: The 2010 anime was a standalone project.
+Fans wanting to know what happens next must turn to the

-- Beware of Chapter Numbering Errors: Use official sources when possible, as fan translations and aggregator sites often have incorrect chapter numbers and may be missing the all-important epilogue.
+manga as a sequel is not expected. - Beware of Chapter Numbering Errors: Use official sources when possible, as fan translations and aggregator sites often have incorrect chapter numbers and may be missing the all-important epilogue.

-- The Anime Skipped Most of the Content: The 12-episode anime adapted only a small fraction of the manga’s 129+ chapters, leaving a vast amount of original stories for you to discover.
+- The Anime Skipped Most of the Content: The 12-episode anime adapted only a small fraction of the

 Final Thoughts on And Yet the Town Moves